spencernewellevans/mCRPC-overall-survival/README.md

 probability reaches 75%.

 Project Structure:
-FOLDER      CONTENTS
+FOLDER      CONTENTS<br>
 data ------ Contains original dataset, and all processed data used for training
             in csv format.
-Also holds new data to be used for prediction. train ----- Contains the R scripts used for variable selection and training the models.
+Also holds new data to be used for prediction.<br>
+train ----- Contains the R scripts used for variable selection and training the
+            models.
 The included scripts also provide evaluation metrics on the performance of each of the models.